thomashollier/VFX_Pipe/README.md

 pip3 install pillow pyseq

-## Open source software packages
+## Open source or free software packages
 Even though the subscription models for commercial packages offer an entry point for smaller organizations, these costs can quickly add up.
 There are many open source solutions that can offer similar functionality.

 ### Blender
-I'm not a power user but probably should be.
-A lot of great dev work is going into Blender.
-It's grown significantly more powerful over the last few years and it will continue to grab an increasing part of the production base, particularly as USD becomes more universally adopted.
+I'm not a power user but I am continuing to learn it as I go.
+A lot of great dev work is going into Blender and it has grown significantly more powerful over the last few years.
+It will continue to grab an increasing part of the production base, particularly as USD becomes more universally adopted.

 ### Meshroom
 This is a great free photogrammetry tool.
-I've been able to capture large sets and accurately place cameras in those sets.### Darktable or Digikam
+I've been able to capture large sets and accurately place cameras in those sets.

+### Darktable or Digikam
 Lightroom is a great tool but I find that its cost is too steep for the specific functionality I am looking for.
 These two tools offer a good solution for handling photo reference and digital negatives for data aquisition.

 ### Gimp and Krita